floWneffetS/tutorial_dcTMD/README.md

 - The `pushRUN_v0.001.mdp` file is the respective command input for the non-equilibrium pulling.
 - `3ptb` refers to the protein data base code of a trypsin structure, `AMBER99SB` to the employed force field, and `ben` to the benzamidine ligand.

-Structure file: `3ptb_AMBER99SB_ben.gro` in which the trypsin-bezamidine complex is equilibrated in TIP3P water with a physiological NaCl concentration and a single Ca2+ ion.
+Structure file: `3ptb_AMBER99SB_ben.gro` in which the trypsin-benzamidine complex is equilibrated in TIP3P water with a physiological NaCl concentration and a single Ca2+ ion.

 Topologies and position restraint files:
 `3ptb_AMBER99SB_ben.top